-AccommodationDuring your time with us you'll get a taste for student life in Oxford, staying in your own en-suite room in one of our four campuses in the centre of Oxford
+AccommodationDuring your time with us you'll get a taste for student life in Oxford, staying in your own en-suite room in one of our five campuses in the centre of Oxford

 You’ll be staying in safe and secure student accommodation and will be able to experience what Oxford life is like.

-Stay in one of our four campuses: St Thomas’, St George’s, Cherwell House and Lampl
+Stay in one of our five campuses: St Thomas’, St George’s, Cherwell House, Lampl and Edwards.

 All of our accommodation is located in the centre of Oxford

 You’ll have your own bedroom and bathroom, with a limited number of twin rooms available on request

 You’ll get to experience the real Oxford as you’ll be living centrally in the “city of dreaming spires”.

 St George’s is owned by St Peter’s College, one of the 38 colleges of Oxford University.
 St George’s is used by second and third-year Oxford undergraduate students during term time.
 It houses our students aged between 15 and 18.

 St Peter’s College was founded in 1928, with the aim of providing an education at Oxford for around 40 bright students with limited funds.
 Along with St Thomas’, St George’s is one of the college’s annexes.